-• Reached an agreement with NMPA on the development plan of a bridging study in schizophrenia
+• Reached an agreement with NMPA on the development plan of a registrational bridging study in schizophrenia

-Research 7.5% 5.0% Complete an IND (Investigation New Drug Application)-enabling study One IND filed • Select new clinical product candidates • Some new product candidates selected Business Development 15.0% 12.5% Establish strategic relationships, including additional in-licensed transactions Licensing collaboration completed with Seagen Inc. for TIVDAK in China Commercial 20.0% 17.5% Achieve total and product revenue goals Increase access to commercial products and achieve new commercial product launches in China Although the Company had substantial year-over-year revenue growth of 49%, original target revenue goals were not achieved due, in part, to COVID challenges QINLOCK and NUZYRA included in the updated National Reimbursement Drug List in January 2023 based on successful negotiation in 2022 Increased commercial insurance coverage for Optune in China Corporate Functions 20.0% 22.5% End year with sufficient cash and strong access to capital Year-end balance of \$1,008.5 million in cash and cash equivalents Operate within the approved Company budget Operating expenses were substantially below budget Secure new investors Transitioned to primary listing on the Hong Kong Stock Exchange and ordinary shares included in Shanghai and Shenzhen Stock Connect Programs Snenznen Stock Connect Programs Achieve other corporate, financial, strategic, HR, IT, and legal and compliance objectives Engaged KPMG LLP, a U.S. auditor, to be independent registered public accounting firm and auditor and complied with reporting and auditing requirements for Nasdaq and Hong Kong listed companies Achieve other corporate, financial, strategic, HR, IT, and legal and compliance objectives Engaged KPMG LLP, a U.S. auditor, to be independent registered public accounting firm and auditor and complied with reporting and auditing requirements for Achieve other corporate, financial, strategic, HR, IT, and legal and compliance objectives Engaged KPMG LLP, a U.S. auditor, to be independent registered public accounting firm and auditor and complied with reporting and auditing requirements for Nasdaq and Hong Kong listed companies Efficiently supported corporate needs, including key
+Research 7.5% 5.0% Complete an IND (Investigation New • Select new clinical product candidates • Some new product candidates selected Business Development 15.0% 12.5% Establish strategic relationships, including additional in-licensed transactions Licensing collaboration completed with Seagen Inc. for TIVDAK in China Commercial 20.0% 17.5% Achieve total and product revenue goals Increase access to commercial products and achieve new commercial product launches in China Although the Company had substantial year-over-year revenue growth of 49%, original target revenue goals were not achieved due, in part, to COVID challenges QINLOCK and NUZYRA included in the updated National Reimbursement Drug List in January 2023 based on successful negotiation in 2022 Increased commercial insurance coverage for Optune in China Corporate Functions 20.0% 22.5% End year with sufficient cash and strong access to capital Year-end balance of \$1,008.5 million in cash and cash equivalents access to capital equivalents Operate within the approved Company Operating expenses were substantially below budget Operate within the approved Company budget Secure new investors Operating expenses were substantially below budget Transitioned to primary listing on the Hong Kong Stock Exchange and ordinary shares included in Shanghai and Operate within the approved Company budget Secure new investors Transitioned to primary listing on the Hong Kong Stock Exchange and ordinary shares included in Shanghai and Shenzhen Stock Connect Programs Achieve other corporate, financial, strategic, HR, IT, and legal and compliance objectives Engaged KPMG LLP, a U.S. auditor, to be independent registered public accounting firm and auditor and complied with reporting and auditing requirements for Operate within the approved Company budget Secure new investors Transitioned to primary listing on the Hong Kong Stock Exchange and ordinary shares included in Shanghai and Shenzhen Stock Connect Programs Achieve other corporate, financial, strategic, HR, IT, and legal and compliance objectives Engaged KPMG LLP, a U.S. auditor, to be independent registered public accounting firm and auditor and complied with reporting and auditing requirements for Nasdaq and Hong Kong listed companies Efficiently supported corporate needs, including key